zimicjs/zimic/README.md

 > Similarly to [declaring HTTP requests](#declaring-http-requests), you only need to include in the schema the
 > properties you want to use in your mocks.
 Headers, search params, or body fields that are not used do not need to be
 > declared, keeping your type definitions clean and concise.

-> [!IMPORTANT]
->
-> Also similarly to [declaring HTTP requests](#declaring-http-requests), body types cannot be declared using the keyword
-> `interface`, because interfaces do not have implicit index signatures as types do.
-Part of Zimic's JSON validation
-> relies on index signatures.
-To workaround this, you can declare bodies using `type`.
-As an extra step to make sure the
-> type is a valid JSON, you can use the utility type `JSONValue`.

 <details>
   <summary>